 \subsubsection{Performance metrics}

-We pre-registered 164 outcomes (e.g., willingness to share a particular article on social media, likelihood to apply for a particular job) across our 19 sub-studies.
-A key advantage of our study is the ability to directly match the response of each digital twin to that of their human counterpart.
-We focus on performance measures that leverage this feature of the data.
-Specifically, for each outcome, we match each twin’s response to its corresponding human’s response and compute two metrics:
+We pre-registered 164 outcomes (e.g., willingness to share a particular article on social media, likelihood of applying for a particular job) across our 19 sub-studies.
+We focus on performance measures that directly match the response of each digital twin to that of its human counterpart.
+Specifically, for each outcome, we match each twin's response to that of its corresponding human, and compute two metrics:

-\begin{itemize} \item Individual-level accuracy: Following previous research \cite{kolluri2025finetuning,toubia2025database}, we measure individual-level accuracy as 1-(MAD/range), where MAD is the mean absolute deviation between a human’s and their twin’s response, and range is the natural range of the outcome.\footnote{We exclude outcomes without a defined range, such as open-ended price estimates, resulting in 161 observations for this metric.} We compute the average individual-level accuracy across participants for each outcome, where a higher value indicates greater accuracy (between 0 and 1, where 1 denotes perfect accuracy). \item Correlation: We calculate the correlation between human and twin responses across participants for each outcome.
-This reflects the degree to which twins capture individual-level heterogeneity in human responses.
-Following previous research \cite{park2024generative}, we compute an overall average correlation across outcomes by first applying a Fisher z-transformation to individual correlations, averaging them, and then converting back using an inverse transformation. \end{itemize}
+\begin{itemize} \item \textbf{Individual-level accuracy}: Following previous research \cite{toubia2025database,kolluri2025finetuning}, we measure individual-level accuracy as 1-(MAD/range), where MAD is the mean absolute deviation between a human's response and that of their twin, and range is the natural range of the outcome.\footnote{We exclude outcomes without a defined range, such as open-ended price estimates, resulting in 161 outcomes for this metric.} We compute the average individual-level accuracy across participants for each outcome, where higher values indicate greater accuracy (between 0 and 1, where 1 denotes perfect accuracy).
+For example, on a 1 to 7 scale, if the human answered 5 and the twin answered 6, accuracy would be 0.833. \item \textbf{Correlation}: We calculate the correlation between human and twin responses across participants, for each outcome.
+This metric reflects the degree to which twins capture individual-level heterogeneity in human responses.
+Following previous research \cite{park2024generative}, we compute an overall average correlation across outcomes by first applying a Fisher z-transformation to individual correlations, averaging these values, and then converting back using an inverse transformation. \end{itemize}